metwork-framework/mfdata/doc/mfdata_additional_tutorials.md

 Notice:

 - the parameter must always be prefixed by `arg_`.
 Then, use '-' and not '_' in your parameter: `arg_netcdf-dest-dir` is valid, but arg_netcdf_dest_dir is NOT valid.
-- the argument parameter as Python varaible will be `self.args.netcdf_dest_dir`.
+- the argument parameter as Python variable will be `self.args.netcdf_dest_dir`.

-Then we must override the `add_extra_arguments` method in order to parse our `netcdf_dest-dir` argument:
+Then, we must override the `add_extra_arguments` method in order to parse our `netcdf_dest-dir` argument:

 ```python
 class Convert_grib2MainStep(AcquisitionStep):